hamdyaea/Conky-weather-meteo/README.md

 First make executable islamictime.sh with chmod +x islamictime.sh

 Change the location to yours and the timezone to yours.
 You can fint all the information about it there : https://aladhan.com/prayer-times-api

+## Speedtest
+Put the file speedtest.bash with your .conkyrc in your ~home folder and change the path to to it in the .conkyrc file

 ## Languages